 Because who doesn’t love lasagna?

-Star by cooking up 1 pound of hot Italian sausage and 1/2 pound of ground beef in a large 12-inch skillet until fully cooked.
-Next, drain off any fat and set the meat mixture off to the side.
+Start by cooking up 1 pound of hot Italian sausage and 1/2 pound of ground beef in a large 12-inch skillet until fully cooked.
+Drain off any fat and set the meat mixture off to the side.

 Next comes the fun part.

-Next, lay 6 of the oven-ready pasta sheets down on onto the sauce and spread all of the ricotta mixture evenly over top.
-This way, as the pasta sheets cook, they will expand and fill in the pan more, so it’s best not to line them up with the sides touching each other.
+Lay 6 of the oven-ready pasta sheets down on onto the sauce and spread all of the ricotta mixture evenly over top.
+As the pasta sheets cook, they will expand and fill in the pan more, so it’s best not to line them up with the sides touching each other.

 Then top with all of the meat mixture and half of the remaining sauce and, because I forgot to snap the photo, top with 1/2 of the mozzarella.

 Lastly cover tightly with aluminum foil and slip the pan onto the middle rack of your preheated 425° oven.
-Bake for 25 minutes then uncover and continue to bake for 10 to 15 minutes more or until the cheese is golden brown in spots.
+Bake for 25 minutes then uncover and continue baking for 10 to 15 minutes more or until the cheese is golden brown in spots.

 **Side note: I’m really loving the non-stick aluminum foil.
 If your cheese usually sticks to the top of the foil, this amazing stuff solves the problem.